OpenProteinAI/openprotein-docs/src/poet/generate-sequences.md

 ## Interpreting your results

 Your results are presented as a table, with each generated sequence being assigned a log-likelihood score.
 This score indicates the fitness of the generated sequence compared to the prompt.
-The higher the log-likelihood score, the more fit the sequence:
+The higher the log-likelihood score, the more fit the sequence.

-- A positive number indicates an improvement in fitness.
-- A negative number indicates a reduction in fitness.
-- 0 indicates equivalent fitness.

 ![](./img/results-table.png)